15th Annual Paine to Pain

 Age group awards are based on chip time, but Overall 1-2-3 is based on crossing the finish line first.
 So if you think you can snag the podium for overall, contact one of the organizers to assure first wave placement.

-Shirts: Shirts are guaranteed to those registering before Sept.
-1. For later entrants, shirts will be distributed after the race depending on the number of no-shows that we have.
-In prior years we had enough for everyone.
+Shirts and Names on Bibs: Shirts and bib names are guaranteed to those registering by August 31st.
+For later entrants, shirts will be distributed after the race depending on the number of no-shows that we have.
+And bibs, obviously, won’t have your name.
+In prior years we had enough shirts for everyone.
 This year?
 Who knows?
 Want to make sure you get?
 Don’t wait until the last minute to register.

 Bib/Packet Pick-up: You must have ID to pick up your bib.
 These are the rules.
 Your questions are answered there.